How to calculate debt to equity ratio?

 For instance, if the ratio is already high, management might opt to issue more equity instead of taking on additional debt to avoid over-leveraging and ensure they can still improve cash flow.

 Conversely, if the ratio is low, the company might decide to finance growth through debt, taking advantage of lower borrowing costs.
-By understanding their debt-to-equity ratio, managers can make informed decisions that align with the company’s financial goals and risk tolerance.

 Investors use the debt-to-equity ratio to gauge a company’s financial stability and growth potential.
 A lower ratio often attracts investors looking for stable, low-risk investments, as it indicates the company is not heavily reliant on debt.